 With a PLUS loan, a graduate/professional student or the parent of a dependent student can borrow up to the cost of the student’s education minus other financial aid the student receives.

-TFC uses a third party service, Great Lakes FASTChoice, to access the alternative loan lender list.
-Below is a link to a list of established lenders for consideration, that offer excellent service and competitive borrower benefits.
+TFC uses a third party service, Great Lakes FASTChoice, to search for established alternative lenders.
 Toccoa Falls College does not endorse any specific provider of loans.
-Applying for an alternative loan is completely a student’s choice.
-Toccoa Falls College cannot vouch for the accuracy of the lender information in the Great Lakes FASTChoice website, because it is subject to change.
-It is important that student’s read and understand all the loan regulations, fees, interest rates, benefits, and financial options prior to accepting any alternative loan.
+Applying for a private alternative loan is completely the student’s choice.
+When searching for alternative loans, it is important that students read and understand all loan regulations, fees, interest rates, benefits, and financial options prior to accepting any private loan.

 If you elect to choose a lender that is not on the FASTChoice list, please email firstname.lastname@example.org about your loan option so they can assist when it comes time to post these funds to your student account.